martinthomson/key-consistency/draft-wood-key-consistency.md

 There are a variety of ways in systems may build systems for ensuring key consistency and correctness, ranging in operational complexity to ease-of-implementation.
 In this section, we survey a number of possible solutions.
-The viaibility of each varies depending on the applicable threat model, external dependencies, and overall system requirements.
+The viability of each varies depending on the applicable threat model, external dependencies, and overall system requirements.
 We do not include the fixed public key model from
-{{reqs}}, as this is likely not a viable solution for systems and protocls in practice.
+{{reqs}}, as this is likely not a viable solution for systems and protocols in practice.
 In all scenarios, the server corresponding to the desired key is considered malicious.

 ## Server-Provided Key Discovery {#server-based}